nylmz/iptv_tum_kanallar/README.md

-her hangi bir iptv uygulamasından aşağıdaki site adresini url kısmına yazın girin

-vlc player öneririm
+vlc player ile ağ akışı aç kısmına aşağıdaki adresi yazabilirsiniz

 iptv_tum_kanallar.m3u açar >>>> https://tinyurl.com/iptvtumkanallar